MicrosoftDocs/partner-center-pr.pt-br/partner-center/bulk-license-provisioning-for-multiple-users.md

 ms.lasthandoff: 11/20/2019
 ms.locfileid: "74253041"
 ---
-# <a name="assign-or-revoke-licenses-to-multiple-users"></a>Atribuir ou revogar licenças para vários usuários
+# <a name="assign-or-revoke-licenses-to-multiple-users"></a>Atribua licenças a vários usuários ou revogue-as

 **Aplica-se a**